 The park has accessibility friendly features including walking tracks, family swing and toilets.
 The best time to visit to capture the incredible wild bird life and sounds is early morning and late afternoon.

-The Wetlands and Fauna Park was upgraded in 2018/19 as part of a community partnership project instigated by Kaniva & District Progress Association thanks to community contributions from KDPA, Kaniva Lions, Landcare, Purple Starfish, West Wimmera Women on Farms, Kaniva Rotary Club, federal, state and WWSC funding.
+Upgrade The Wetlands and Fauna Park was upgraded in 2018/19 as part of a community partnership project instigated by Kaniva & District Progress Association thanks to community contributions from KDPA, Kaniva Lions, Landcare, Purple Starfish, West Wimmera Women on Farms, Kaniva Rotary Club, Federal, State and WWSC funding.
 The Meyer family kindly donated the historic engine from the power house as a point of interest at the start of the park.
+The Kaniva College students created the entrance.